Find Trade Colleges

 $34,938 Average Earnings

-Shelton State Community College did quite well in this year’s ranking of the most popular places for trade school students.
-It came in at #6 on the list.
-Located in Tuscaloosa, Alabama, the small public school awarded 853 diplomas to qualifed students in 2021-2022.
+With a ranking of #6, Shelton State Community College did quite well on this year’s most popular schools for trade school students working.
+This small public school is located in Tuscaloosa, Alabama, and it awarded 853 degrees in 2021-2022.

 #7